goradd/got/README.md

 ## License

-Got is licensed under the Apache License.
+Got is licensed under the MIT License.